 Keeping this coffee maker clean is easy, thanks to the removable brew basket.
 Just open the lid, dump the used coffee grounds, remove the basket and rinse it with soapy water or pop it in the dishwasher.
 The glass carafe should be hand washed.
 Once a week, inspect the outside of the machine and the hot plate and wipe up any spills with a wet cloth.

 Value for Money – 4/5

 The low price of the Black and Decker 12-Cup Coffee Maker makes it excellent value for money.
-For under $50, it’s hard to complain about its minimal features and plastic build.
+For around $70, it’s hard to complain about its minimal features and plastic build.
 I’m impressed by the programmable brew timer and auto-off function at this price.
-With proper care, expect 3-5 years of life from this coffee machine, and $10 per year for coffee is pretty good!
+With proper care, expect 3-5 years of life from this coffee machine, and less than $15 per year for coffee is pretty good!

 My only complaint is that it doesn’t include a reusable metal filter basket.
 This is a common addition to many affordable coffee makers, but in this case, you’ll have to buy it separately.

 These two brands are frequently compared.
 Both are well-regarded manufacturers and produce similar 12-cup programmable coffee makers.
 Currently, the Black+Decker model reviewed here is marginally cheaper, but the difference is slight.
 When deciding between the two brands, consider your preferred aesthetic and note that Mr. Coffee machines often produce weaker coffee.

 - Sneak-A-Cup lets you grab a cup mid brew cycle

 - Attractive design available in black or white